The Most Effective Strategies and Resources to Implement in the Classroom

 Drug and Alcohol Education

 The National Institute on Drug Abuse (NIDA) has more than 50 lesson plans and activities for grades 4-12.
-They range from lessons on the physical effects of substance abuse on the body to social issues that often lead to addiction.
+They range from lessons on the physical effects of substance use on the body to social issues that often lead to addiction.
 Look for opportunities to tie in lessons to the world students see every day: for example, the Choose Your Path lesson puts students in the shoes of teens facing very common dilemmas (like a recent breakup).
-The interactive video shows everyday immediate consequences for choosing to abuse drugs, even subtly dispelling the idea of, “Everyone is doing it.”
+The interactive video shows everyday immediate consequences for choosing to use drugs, even subtly dispelling the idea of, “Everyone is doing it.”

 Have your students try multiple different actions to see what happens, then open up a discussion: